Skip to main content

 We should also note that the four-cylinder turbo in the 230i can be tuned to over 300 horsepower and 350 pound-feet of torque for a few hundred bucks; getting there in a Miata will cost thousands.

-As daily-driven sports cars go, the Miata is a respectable contender.
+As affordable sports cars go, the Miata is a respectable contender.
 That is, until it’s time to put a kid in the back seat or a gym bag in the trunk.
 It’s here where the 2 Series shows off its versatility, offering a reasonable back seat despite its two-door configuration.
 The 10 cubic feet of cargo space may not seem like much, but it dwarfs the five cubes in the back of the Mazda.
 Overall, the 230i just does the daily thing better than the Miata, and it’s not close.

 Mazda MX-5 Miata RF | Mazda